korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_10_LambdaExpressionsAndFunctionalInterfaces/README.md

 ## [d.
 Lambda Expression Challenge](https://github.com/korhanertancakmak/JAVA/tree/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_10_LambdaExpressionsAndFunctionalInterfaces/Course07_LambdaExpressionChallenge/README.md#lambda-expression-challenge)
 <div align="justify">

-This challenge, is to exercise your skills with Arrays, ArrayLists, and the methods on these, which are targets for lambda expressions.
+This challenge is to exercise your skills with Arrays, ArrayLists, and the methods on these, which are targets for lambda expressions.
 First, I want you to create an array of Strings,